 Already a Scholarship Scam Victim?

 If you already fell victim to a scholarship scam, don’t despair.
 As we mentioned above, their marketing pitches are fine-tuned and their promises of easy money can be difficult to resist, which makes this a profitable type of scam this time of year.

 Have you fallen a victim of a scholarship scam?
 This first thing you should do is file a complaint with the FTC, which can go a long way toward letting the proper authorities know what’s going on and getting them involved.
 Then, be sure to leave a review on as many consumer advocacy websites as you can (HighYa is a great place to start!).

 Pro tip: Whether you paid the company a one-time fee or had the money debited from your checking account each month, the likelihood of getting a refund is slim to none.
-Because of this, we’d recommend saving yourself time and a ton of time and frustration by getting your credit card company involved instead of attempting to contact the company directly.
+Because of this, we’d recommend saving yourself time and a ton of time and frustration by getting your credit card company involved.